blockamotolabs/react-bitmap-utils/README.md

 {
   "compilerOptions": {
     "jsx": "react",
-    // ES2015 or higher is required
-    // If you can't target ES2015 or higher, instead set "downlevelIteration": true "target": "ES2015"
+    "target": "ES2015"
   }
 }
 ```

+ES2015 or higher is required.
+If you can't target ES2015 or higher, instead set `"downlevelIteration": true`.

 ### Constants